thr0n/KNN-in-Python/README.md

 A `.csv`-file will be used to support sample data.
 This file contains various information about several variants of the Portuguese "Vinho Verde" wine (source: https://archive.ics.uci.edu/ml/datasets/Wine+Quality) including a "score" that describes the quality of the wine.
 The last row of of the `.csv`-file has been taken as "wine to be classified" - the corresponding score shall be calculated using KNN.

 In contrast to the movie classifier, this application is able to **normalize** the values of the sample data set.
+Furthermore it's possible to find the smallest valid K-value (see the execution options below).

 ### Execution options